The safest 2023 fantasy football draft picks in Rounds 1-10

 Round 8: Pat Freiermuth, TE, Pittsburgh Steelers

-I’m cheating on this pick, as Freiermuth currently comes off the board with the final pick on Rd.
-7, but I don’t like the safety of anyone in Rd.
-8. The third-year pro nearly reached 100 targets last year in a Pittsburgh offense that added little weaponry in the offseason and could take a step forward as QB Kenny Pickett continues to develop.
+I’m cheating on this pick, as Freiermuth currently comes off the board with the final pick on Round 7, but I don’t like the safety of anyone in Round 8.
+The third-year pro nearly reached 100 targets last year in a Pittsburgh offense that added little weaponry in the offseason and could take a step forward as QB Kenny Pickett continues to develop.

 Round 9: Diontae Johnson, WR, Pittsburgh Steelers